 Talon elected to not participate in the 2018 winter exploration program.
-Consequently, Talon's interest in the Tamarack Project will be diluted, depending on the amount that Kennecott actually spends, by a maximum of approximately 1.48%, from 18.45% to 16.97%.
+Consequently, Talon Nickel's interest in the Tamarack Project, as of June 30, 2018, has been diluted to approximately 17.7%.

 (b) Trairão Project

 On September 29, 2010, Talon announced that it had acquired 100% of the rights to the Trairão Project and the Inajá South Project in Pará State, Brazil, through concluding two separate agreements with Codelco do Brasil Mineração Ltda. ("Codelco") and Barrick International (Barbados) Corp. ("Barrick Barbados").